percona/pmm-doc/docs/details/dashboards/dashboard-inventory.md

 - Every service is related to a certain node via its `node_id` attribute.
 This feature allows to support multiple instances on a single node, with different service names, e.g. `mysql1-3306`, and `mysql1-3307`.

-- Each instance of a service gets a `version` attribute to the response of the endpoint that provides a list of services being monitored by PMM.
+- Starting with PMM 2.41.0, each instance of a service gets a `version` attribute to the response of the endpoint that provides a list of services being monitored by PMM.
 This makes it easy to visualize the database server version.

+    However, following are the imitations:
+    - The version is not captured for the internal PostgreSQL database (currently version 14.9).
+    - The version is only captured when a new service is being added to PMM and the agent installed on the client side is equal to or greater than v2.41.0.
+    - When a database is upgraded, you will not see the database version updated automatically.
+It will be updated if you remove and then re-add the service.

 Each binary (exporter, agent) running on a client will get an `agent_type` value.